AppDirect/ai-cli-tutorial/README.md

 # AI CLI Tutorial Project

 This is a tutorial project that follows the [devs.ai API Tutorial](https://docs.devs.ai/docs/api-tutorial).
-The project demonstrates how to build a command-line interface for interacting with the devs.ai API, showcasing features like creating AI instances, managing chat sessions, and handling streaming responses.
+The project demonstrates how to build a command-line interface for interacting with the devs.ai API, showcasing features like creating AI instances, managing chat sessions, and handling streaming responses...

 ## Tutorial Overview